 Still.
 May our souls be still and not be shaken.
 “For we are God’s workmanship created in Christ Jesus to do good works, which God created in advance for us to do.”
 (Ephesians 2:10) Hope will rise as we wait…

 Last month, after two and a half years of that chemo and my COVID shots, I decided I had had enough shots.
 I went to see my doctor for a checkup and to tell him I was done with chemo.
 I had been blessed with many prayers and much progress.
 Maybe you can imagine—not only did my blood work affirm my healing, I was told I had 20/20 vision and perfect hearing.
-And chemo ended.
+And no more chemo!

-Our God is a faithful God, He is my God who I trust through grief and affliction, in joy and through healing.
+Our God is a faithful God, He is my God who I trust through grief and affliction, through healing and joy.

 I know we’re not always healed on this side of heaven.
 My mom prepared to go to Jesus with cancer.
 But His Love proved greater than her battle and the loss of her firstborn, as she lifted her arms with a shattered collarbone, exclaiming, “Glorious, glorious!
 It’s so beautiful!
 The Father!
 It’s too bright, I can’t see Him…” We don’t see everything…